notInori/JS-UI-Library/Documentation.md

 #### Dropdown Limitations

-When the value of a dropdown.
-It will return with a down arrow character at the end of it inside of a `<span>` if `.innerHTML`.
+When you retreive value of a dropdown with `.innerHTML`, it will return with a down arrow character at the end of it inside of a `<span>` if `.innerHTML`.
 This is due to how the inside of the dropdown is formatted.
 To fix this we can use the `.textContent` to retreive just the text value of the button and then use the `.slice` function to remove the arrow from the end of the string.

 For example: